 If you are having difficulty with the enrolment system, please check the following:

-- If you have not yet met your conditions of offer, you will not be able to enrol until you do so.
+- If you have not yet met the conditions of the offer, you will not be able to enrol until you do so.
 If you believe you can now demonstrate that you have met your conditions, please contact postgraduate admissions to have your offer updated.

 - Your student ID number will be 7 digits long and found on your invoice and offer letter.